Payfast/mod-cubecart/readme.txt

 Login to the CubeCart admin console

-1. Navigate to Modules > Payment Methods
+1. Navigate to Extentions->Manage Extensions
-2. Click on PayFast logo (or on ‘Configure’ next to PayFast logo)
+2. Click on PayFast edit icon next to the red bin icon on the right
 3. Change values in form:
 4. Set ‘Merchant ID’ to your Merchant ID
 5. Set ‘Merchant Key’ to your Merchant Key
-6. Check the ‘Go live’ box
+6. Uncheck the ‘Sandbox testing mode’ box
-7. Click ‘Edit Config’ button to save configuration The module will then be live for transaction processing.
+7. Click the ‘Save’ button to save configuration
+The module will then be live for transaction processing.

 Cube Cart v6